norcams/iaas/docs/team/operations/local-repo.rst

 :repo.config: Definition of the external repositories to mirror
 :test.config: Which snapshots and local repositories to point to in `test`
 :prod.config: Which snapshots and local repositories to point to in `prod`
-:vgpu.config: Which snapshots and local repositories to point to in `vgpu`

 Considerations